khushbuyagik/Power-BI/README.md

 ### **Welcome to Business Insights 360 - Your Gateway to Data-Driven Decision Making!**

+#### Project Overview:

 This project is a comprehensive Power BI dashboard developed to analyze and visualize key performance metrics across various departments at AtliQ Hardware.

-It provides actionable insights into finance, sales, marketing, supply chain, and executive operations, empowering stakeholders to make informed decisions for strategic growth.
+AtliQ Hardware is growing rapidly in the recent years, and they have decided to implement the data analytics using PowerBi in their company for the first time to surpass their competitors in the market and to make data driven decisions.
+This project is hoped to give answers to the questions of stakeholder in terms all the aspects like finance, sales, marketing and supply chain.

+## Tech stacks

+*SQL

+*PowerBi Desktop

+*Excel

+*DAX language

+*DAX studio (for optimizing the report)

+*Project charter file

 **Features**